-- Bovada is offering -850 odds that US President Donald Trump won’t be in attendance at Super Bowl 54
+- Sportsbook offering -850 odds that US President Donald Trump won’t be in attendance at Super Bowl 54

-- The sportsbook has established 13.5 as the total on Trump tweets during Super Bowl Sunday
+- Odds established at 13.5 as the total on Trump tweets during Super Bowl Sunday

 - The President tweeted just three times on the day of the game last year